Reproductive System Procedures

 - Androgen insensitivity syndrome AIS - a condition that is clinically significant only for males.
 It is characterized by the inability of the cell to respond to androgen hormone (sexual hormone) stimulation and prevents the masculinization of male genitalia and the development of secondary sexual characteristics;

-- Intersexuality - disorder of sex development that does not fit typical notions of male or female bodies.
+- Intersexuality - a disorder of sex development that does not fit typical notions of male or female bodies.
 Previously referred to as hermaphrodites;

 - Other conditions can be abnormalities of the anatomy, number or function of the internal or/and external sexual organs in both men and women.